muchhalsagar88/metrics/README.md

 node monitoring.js &
 ```

+## Feature flags
+1. `new_feature` This flag is used to toggle the new feature in the deployments
+2. `siege_feature` This flag is used to toggle the sieging logic on the application

 ## Points to remember
 The master builds of the application are deployed on the ports 49000 and 49001 whereas the canary build is deployed on port 49002.
 Node.js version used is `v0.10.25`